File Guam Taxes and Get Your Tax Refund Faster

 Taxpayers still qualify for bona fide residency if the permanent home they own in the U.S. is a rental property in which they have not lived for more than 14 days or 10% of the number of days the property was rented.

-A person is deemed to have a significant connection to the United States if he or she:
+A person is deemed to have a significant connection to the United States if they:

 Military Tax Exceptions in Guam

 If a taxpayer is also a member of the military, his or her residency is not compromised by being absent as long as the absence is due to his or her military commitments.
-Conversely, if someone's being in Guam is in fulfillment of military commitments, he or she does not automatically receive bona fide residency.
+Conversely, if someone's being in Guam is in fulfillment of military commitments, they do not automatically receive bona fide residency.

 Further Research and Specific Cases